-The Gore Commission was charged with reporting its initial findings on aviation security in 45 days, including plans (1) to deploy new technology to detect the most sophisticated explosives and (2) to pay for that technology.
+The Gore Commission was charged with reporting its initial findings on aviation security within 45 days, including plans (1) to deploy new technology to detect the most sophisticated explosives and (2) to pay for that technology.
 We are pleased that the Gore Commission's September 9, 1996, report contains many recommendations similar to those we made.
 The commission recommended a budget amendment for fiscal year 1997 of about \$430 million to implement some of the 20 recommendations made in the report.
 However, the commission stated that it did not settle the issue of how security costs will be financed in the long run.
 The commission will continue to review aviation safety, security, and air traffic control modernization over the next several months and is scheduled to issue its final report by February 1, 1997.

 Given the urgent need to improve aviation security and FAA's less-than-effective history of addressing long-standing safety and security concerns, it will be important for the Congress to oversee the implementation of new security measures once they are agreed upon.
-Therefore, we believe that Congress should establish goals and performance measures and require periodic reports from FAA and other responsible federal agencies on the progress and effectiveness of efforts to improve aviation security.
+Therefore, we recommend that (1) the Congress, along with responsible agencies and other affected parties, establish consistent goals and performance measures and (2) the Congress require periodic reports from FAA and other responsible federal agencies on the progress and effectiveness of efforts to improve aviation security.